Open Tournament Rules

 Commands and Colors Napoleonics VASSAL Open Tournament Rules

-The VASSAL Open Tournament for 2016 is open to all players, and requires a login ID to https://www.commandsandcolors.net/napoleonics/
+The VASSAL Open Tournament is open to all players, and requires a login ID to https://www.commandsandcolors.net/napoleonics/

 The tournament will consist of 5 rounds played 1 per month in a Swiss draw format.
 Contestants have to play a scenario twice in a month.